Calling A Guy Out On Ghosting Is Totally OK & Here's How To Do It Respectfully

 2. Be Honest And Keep It Short

 Your call out should focus on your feelings.
 They're not a villain, so don't start off with the insults you might like to.
 Ghosts are actually normal people.
-They just aren't worried about the consequences of talking to or having sex with somebody.
+They just aren't worried about the consequences of talking to or hooking up with somebody.
 They probably didn't mean to hurt you by disappearing.
 They probably weren't thinking of you at all.
 So when you call out your ghost, you want to make sure that they realize that you are a real person and their actions (or non-actions) have consequences.

 Hurling off a bunch of insults at your ghost might make make you feel good at first, but it's kind of an empty feeling if you don't get a response.
 And if they do respond, you'll probably feel like they are vilifying you.
 Don't give them that ammunition.